 4.1 Computational Constraints

 The primary computational functions of the Barbot are focused around how to make the cup stop at required position.
 The stepper motor will control the cup holder moving in a constant speed.
 The main arithmetic calculations is to compute time needed to run the motor based on the distance between every drink.
 Besides, the time to run the capacity linear actuator needs to be calculated based on the speed of capacity linear actuator and the distance between the cup holder and the drink dispenser valve.
-The total waiting time for dispensing one drink will base on the the times of capacity linear actuator need to reach the valve and the time that the valve dispenses the liquid.
+The total waiting time for dispensing one drink will base on the the time of capacity linear actuator need to reach the valve and the time that the valve dispenses the liquid.
 The microcontroller will also need to be able to interface Raspberry Pi via SPI protocols, LCD screen, and performing all the operations.

 There is no need of external memory for this project.
 All the data will be stored in the Raspberry Pi.